Hepatitis C Virus (HCV) Test

 Your results will NOT be shared with anyone, for any reason.

-Adventist HealthCare Fort Washington Medical Center aims to improve the care of patients living with Hepatitis C Virus (HCV) in Prince George’s County, Maryland and our surrounding communities.
-We provide a private, safe, and effective way of testing.
+Adventist HealthCare aims to improve the care of patients living with Hepatitis C Virus (HCV) in Prince George’s and Montgomery Counties and our surrounding communities.
+We provide a private, safe and effective way of testing.

 About Hepatitis C